ReviversMC/modget-manifest-api/README.md

 # Modget Manifest API

-This API contains common functions for accessing Modget manifests and manifest repositories.
+This API provides basic functions for accessing Modget manifests and manifest repositories.

 To use it, add jitpack to the end of your `build.gradle` repositories:
 ```gradle